AUTHOR: VASILY SITNIKOV

-In order to minimize the amount of cement involved in concrete constructions, the concrete industry today chooses to reduce the share of cement in the total mass of concrete.
+To increase performance of concrete constructions, concrete industry chooses to reduce the amount of cement in concrete they use.
 This approach leads to lower mechanical properties of concrete, resulting in thicker floor slabs and massive beams.

 An alternative strategy is to increase the share of cement in the total mass, and to use far less of the much stronger concrete, specifically Ultra-High Performance Concrete (UHPC).